 Real-time prescription monitoring is a clinical decision support system that will allow doctors and pharmacists to access an up-to-the-minute medication supply history of certain high risk medicines for their patient at the point of consultation.
 This information will enable doctors and pharmacists to make more informed decisions about the safety of supply of medication.

-A Consortium comprising of the Victorian PHN Alliance with Western Victoria PHN as lead agency and NPS Medicine Wise; in partnership with:
+A consortium comprised of the VTPHNA with Western Victoria PHN as lead agency and NPS Medicine Wise; in partnership with:

 - the Victorian Pharmacotherapy Area Based Networks,

 - the Association of Participating Service Users and Scriptwise,